simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

  - /blog/the-complete-overview-from-101-noyb-complaints-to-banning-google-analytics
  - /blog/italy-declares-google-analytics-illegal
  - /blog/why-its-time-to-move-away-from-google-analytics
-last_modified_at: 2022-09-20
+last_modified_at: 2022-09-26
 ---

 It has been the talk of the town lately.
 "Google Analytics might be banned in Europe."

 The DSB in Austria was the first to [openly question](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) the legal use of Google Analytics.
 Various popular news outlets such as Hacker News & [TechCrunch](https://techcrunch.com/2022/01/12/austrian-dpa-schrems-ii/) picked up on the news and spread the word.

 Not so long after the DSB, their french counterpart, [CNIL, also stated](https://www.cnil.fr/en/use-google-analytics-and-data-transfers-united-states-cnil-orders-website-manageroperator-comply) that Google Analytics conflicts with GDPR.
+A few months later, Italy [(Garante)](https://www.simpleanalytics.com/blog/italy-declares-google-analytics-illegal) and Denmark [(Datatilsynet)](https://www.simpleanalytics.com/blog/denmark-declares-google-analytics-unlawful) joined the club.

 Organizations, especially within the EU, are questioning themselves now if they could still use Google Analytics legally.
 And what happens if they can't?
 Will they lose all the valuable insights as well?